voipxp/testing/README.md

 ### Module Layout

-A module should be in its own directory with a subdirectory for the components, services, etc..
+A module should be in its own directory with a subdirectory for the components, services, directives, filters, etc..
 The index.js file will be the primary entrypoint for the module.
 An example directory structure is below.

-Note: Components and Services should be named the same as they are registered with angular, but converted to **kebab-case**.
+Note: Components and Services file names should be the same as they are registered with angular, but converted to **kebab-case**.
 See the examples below, where the component **pbsCancel** resides in the subdirectory **pbs-cancel**.

 ```
 .